JakubDziworski/JakubDziworski.github.io/_posts/2016-07-31-jshell-getting-started-examples.md

 # Conclusion

 JShell is a very useful tool for prototyping and testing Java code snippets.
 Even though it is not yet officially released I highly recommend checking it out.
-There is also a JShell Java api which allows you to evaluate JShell from java (post about it soon).
+There is also a JShell Java api which allows you to evaluate JShell from java.
 Once the java 9 is out I bet there will be JShell integrations in most popualar IDEs - this will make using it even more handy.